What Is DMAIC? A Complete Guide to the Five Lean Six Sigma Steps

 Value Stream Mapping

-A Lean tool that provides a high-level view of how value flows through a process, used to spot and eliminate waste.
+A Lean tool that shows value-added versus non–value-added activities across a process, used to eliminate waste.

 Control Charts

-Used in the Control phase to monitor process stability and detect variations over time.
+Used in the Control phase to track performance over time and detect abnormal variation.

 Failure Mode and Effects Analysis (FMEA)

-A proactive tool used to identify potential failure points in a process and assess their impact before they occur.
+A proactive tool for identifying potential failure points in a process and addressing them before defects occur.

 What is DMAIC?